pcutler/baseball/wp-content/plugins/google-drive-embedder/readme.txt

 == Changelog ==

+= 3.6 =

+Due to changes in Google's Drive API some embeds (e.g. PDFs) were not always showing up.
+This version fixes it.

 = 3.3 =

-Workaround for a Google change to iFrame permissions - PDF and other standalone docs now embed correctly again.
+Workaround for a Google change to iFrame permissions - PDF and other standalone docs now embed better.

 = 3.2 =